ryanpetersonOF/service-tooling/README.md

     - Options:
         - -v, --providerVersion <version>: Sets the runtime version for the provider.
 Defaults to "local".
 Options: local | staging | stable | w.x.y.z'.
         - -m, --mode <mode>: Sets the webpack mode.
 Defaults to "development".
 Options: development | production | none'
-        - -l, --noDemo: Runs the server but will not launch the demo application.
+        - -n, --noDemo: Runs the server but will not launch the demo application.
         - -s, --static: Launches the server and application using pre-built files.
         - -w, --writeToDisk: Writes and serves the built files from disk.